 This Sportneer gun packs a few handy features into a sub-$130 price tag, including an easy-to-use speed dial on the back and six interchangeable massage gun heads.
 It has a nice weight to it without being too heavy, and the handle has silicone material for grip.
 It comes with a large case with slots for each gun head, a charger and the gun’s body.

 Features We Love: 3 hours of battery life at medium speed, 11 millimeters of massage depth, six interchangeable massage gun heads

 - Carrying case, six interchangeable massage gun heads

 - Less powerful than more expensive guns

-One of the main perks of this entire product category is the portability.
-Massage guns are super easy to travel with, and even the largest ones pack a powerful therapeutic punch in a machine you can carry with you from point A to B. Hyperice took all the bulky, unnecessary parts of a more expensive massage gun and got rid of them with the original Hypervolt GO, and now they’ve streamlined the product even more with the Hypervolt GO 2.
+One of the main perks of the mini massage gun category is the portability.
+Massage guns are super easy to travel with.
+Even the largest ones pack a powerful therapeutic punch in a machine you can carry with you from point A to B. Hyperice took all the bulky, unnecessary parts of a more expensive massage gun and got rid of them with the original Hypervolt GO.
+Now they’ve streamlined the product even more with the Hypervolt GO 2.

 - Very lightweight

 - Comfortable grip with even weight distribution

 - Only comes with two massage gun heads, a.k.a precisely what you need